ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/throttling_settings.rst

 **Control Panel Location:** :menuselection:`Admin --> Security and Privacy --> Throttling Preferences`

 This section of the Control Panel allows you to manage the Throttling feature.
-Please visit `Throttling Control and 404 Pages <../../../general/throttling.html>`_ for more information regarding this feature.
+See :doc:`/general/throttling` for more information regarding this feature.

 Enable Throttling